LukeShortCloud/rootpages/markdown/ansible.md

 * ansible_ssh_private_key_file = Specify the private SSH key to use for accessing the server(s).
 * ansible_ssh_common_args = Append additional SSH command-line arguments for sftp, scp, and ssh.
 * ansible_{sftp|scp|ssh}_extra_args = Append arguments for the specified utility.
 * ansible_python_interpreter = This will force Ansible to run on remote systems using a different Python binary.
-Ansible only supports Python 2 so on server's where only Python 3 is available, such as Arch Linux, a custom install of Python 2 can be used instead.
+Ansible only supports Python 2 so on server's where only Python 3 is available a custom install of Python 2 can be used instead.
 [1]
 * ansible_vault_password_file = Specify the file to read the Vault password from.
 [6]
 * ansible_become = Set to "true" or "yes" to become a different user than the ansible_user once logged in.
     * ansible_become_method = Pick a method for switching users.
 Valid options are: sudo, su, pbrun, pfexec, doas, or dzdo.